A new version of my take on the traditional wpi tool...

 This little tool has a set of lines engraved on to it, covering a wide variety of yarn thicknesses, and a handy reminder of the range of wpi measurements that match the commercial names used for yarn thicknesses.

-There's also a small groove at the top, measuring 1 inch, should you also want to measure in the more traditional way.
+There's also a small groove at the top and bottom, measuring 1 inch, should you also want to measure in the more traditional way.

 Fresh stock of the cherry veneer option coming soon.
 Listed at present are the cosmetic seconds.
 These are all unable and accurate, but have a mark or blemish on the wood.
 The listing photo are representative of the faults in this batch.
 The price is reduced to reflect this.